I am a Renaissance Art Historian & Author specializing in historical novels set in Italy.

-Tiziano Rossetti has performed over five hundred concerts in Italy and abroad, and has won more than sixty first-place international awards.
+Tiziano Rossetti has performed over five hundred concerts in Italy and abroad and has won more than 60 first-place international awards.
 The talented pianist has successfully mastered some of the most challenging and difficult pieces ever written in the history of the piano.
 Unsurprisingly, critics have described him as one of the greatest virtuosos of his generation.

-The twenty-seven year old musical prodigy was born in Copertino, Puglia and studied at the Conservatory of Lecce before attending the "Verdi" Conservatory in Milan.
+The young musical prodigy was born in Copertino, Puglia, and studied at the Conservatory of Lecce before attending the "Verdi" Conservatory in Milan.
 Under the tutelage of his mentor, Maestro Cristiano Burato, Rossetti perfected his technique.

 The Pianist's Loves